 6. Nonverbals of the Hands and Fingers

-Joe Navarro quotes a study by Givens and Ratey saying that our brain give a disproportionate amount of attention to the wrists, palms, fingers, and hands, as compared to the rest of the body (Givens, 2005, 31, 76; Ratey, 2001, 162–165).
+Joe Navarro says that our brain gives a disproportionate amount of attention to the wrists, palms, fingers, and hands, as compared to the rest of the body (Givens, 2005).

 1. Effective hand movements: People respond effectively and positively to hand movements, so use them when speaking and to emphasize your points.
 Joe Navarro uses a very strong example of a man who used his hands extremely well to sway and convince crowds: Adolf Hitler.

 2. Keep your hands visible: Hiding your hand creates a very bad impression, we human beings expect and want to see the hands and what they’re doing.
 So keep them in front of you and above the table.

 3. The power of a handshake: Joe Navarro says you should avoid the famous power plays of rotating your hand on top or putting your second hand on top.

 Albeit some politicians might do it to avoid looking weaker than their speaking partners, it just makes people uncomfortable.
 And of course, avoid Trump’s style Alpha Male Handshake.